 Exploratory Analysis

-For this cross-sectional study, spearman’s rank correlation was utilized to assess strength and significance of correlations between PA , DS, TS and physical impairment.
+For this cross-sectional study, Spearman’s rank correlation was utilized to assess strength and significance of correlations between PA , DS, TS and physical impairment.
 For this analysis, DS and MPA were reverted to continuous variables.
 Age and gender were included in analysis to assess if age range or gender would be a strong confounder.
-The significance of correlations was found using the Hmisc package in R. The corrplot package was used to create the correlation matrix.
-This package is often used for data visualization.
+The significance of correlations was found using the Hmisc package in R. The Corrplot package was used to create the correlation matrix.

 Combinations Analysis

-To find which binary combination of LFs is most impactful on physical impairment, the following procedure was utilized: The arthritis sample was divided into groups based on DS.
+To find which binary combination of LFs is most impactful on physical impairment, the following procedure was used: The arthritis sample was divided into groups based on DS.
 Each DS group (e.g. mild depression, no depression) was broken up further depending on whether participants met the condition of having poor SQ.
 Then, statistical analysis would be done between people who have poor SQ vs adequate SQ in the same DS group.
 If significant differences were found, then that meant having poor SQ significantly increased chance of physical impairments in that DS group.
 This process was repeated for each DS group using ANOVA.
 After, the condition would be changed so each DS group would be broken up based on whether participants exhibited PA or no PA.
 The variable (e.g. SQ or PA) that causes largest number significant differences across DS groups will be deemed most impactful.

 The procedure was repeated, and the arthritis sample was divided into PA groups to observe whether the combination of PA and TS, or PA and having depression most severely raised level of physical impairment.